Family in early modern Scotland: Marriage

 Lowland Scotland was part of the pattern of late marriage for both men and women (between the mid and late 20s), with a relatively large proportion of the population remaining unmarried.
 In the Highland and Islands marriage ages may have been lower and more closely resembled Gaelic Ireland.
-Throughout the period, women could legally marry from the age of 12 and boys from 14.
+Throughout the period, girls could legally marry from the age of 12 and boys from 14.
 However, while many girls from the social elite married in their teens, most in the Lowlands only married after a period of life-cycle service, in their twenties.
 Normally marriage followed handfasting, a period of betrothal, which in the Highlands may have effectively been a period of trial marriage, in which sexual activity may have been accepted as legitimate.
 Marriages, particularly higher in society, were often political in nature and the subject of complex negotiations over the tocher (dowry).
 Some mothers took a leading role in negotiating marriages, as Lady Glenorchy did for her children in the 1560s and 1570s.
 They could also act as matchmakers, finding suitable and compatible partners for others.

 In the Middle Ages marriage was a sacrament and the key element in validity was consent.
 The sacramental status was removed at the Reformation, but the centrality of consent remained.
 Weddings were often elaborate occasions for public celebration and feasting.
 Among the poor, the tradition of the penny wedding developed, by which guests contributed to the costs of occasion.
 There was usually a meal after the ceremony, sometimes followed by music and dancing.
 These events were strongly discouraged by the Reformed Kirk, particularly in the Lowlands where the Kirk had greatest control, but opposition began to ease from about 1715 to 1725.
 Unlike in England, after the Reformation, "Irregular marriage", without a church ceremony or any residence qualifications, remained valid if promises were made between the couple in front of witnesses.
 From the 1730s the border settlements of Coldstream Bridge, Lamberton Toll, and most famously Gretna Green, developed local industries in private and rapid marriages for English couples wishing to take advantage of the more flexible Scottish marriage laws, undertaken by individuals who declared themselves marriage priests.
 This business would expand rapidly after the passage of Lord Hardwicke's Marriage Act in 1754, which completely ended irregular marriages in England, but not in Scotland.